Writing for MD

 Please send a brief summary of your article’s topic and main points to be covered to Chad Brobst, Managing Editor, at email@example.com.
 Summaries should be sent at least one month prior to deadline.
 Articles should be sent as an MS Word document.
 We will normally edit for conciseness and style.

-Audience: MD’s primary audience is professional staff and board members of U.S.-based NGOs engaged in international relief and development.
+Audience: MD’s primary audience is professional staff of U.S.-based NGOs engaged in international relief and development.
 Government officials, members of Congress, multi-lateral agency staff, southern NGO leaders, media, university professors and students and job-hunters also read MD.

 Core themes include: sustainable development, disaster relief, refugees, environment, women, policy, communications, and news on our members' activities.
 MD also aims to cover other key topics including: southern NGOs, hunger, health, HIV/AIDS, education, grassroots constituency building, human rights-based approaches to development, youth, country-specific overviews, ethical standards, non-profit sector issues and volunteering.
 MD includes news and commentary on rapidly changing global events that affect international humanitarian work.